DSSAT/dssat-csm-os/README.md

 </p>
 <hr>
-The Decision Support System for Agrotechnology Transfer (DSSAT) Version is a software application program that comprises crop simulation models for over 42 crops (as of version 4.8).
+The Decision Support System for Agrotechnology Transfer (DSSAT) Version is a software application program that comprises crop simulation models for over 42 crops.
+The most recent version is v4.8.2 <a href="https://github.com/DSSAT/dssat-csm-os/releases/tag/v4.8.2.0">(Check latest RELEASE here)</a>.

 For DSSAT to be functional it is supported by data base management programs for soil, weather, and crop management and experimental data, and by utilities and application